nogi2k2/QML/Readme.md

 # QML - Quantum Sequential Modelling Research

 This repository documents research conducted on Quantum Recurrent Neural Networks (QRNNs) and related architectures for quantum machine learning applications in sequence modeling tasks, specifically sentiment analysis and POS tagging.
-The core objective is to explore the feasibility and performance of quantum models relative to classical recurrent architectures, using standardized datasets, controlled training setups, and a trial at building a pure Quantum RNN.
+The core objective is to explore the feasibility and performance of quantum models relative to classical recurrent architectures, using standardized datasets, controlled training setups, and a trial at building a pure Quantum RNN

 ---